bawsi99/StockAnalyzer-Pro/issues.md

 •  Fallback mechanisms where appropriate
 •  Clear user feedback
 •  Proper error logging for debugging

-add a calender converter so that the agents gives days, and zerodha client translates it into from and to dates, with market open close awareness pattern analysis agent , fix issues with 1min and 5 min data, insufficient due to saturday sunday

-delete redis cache manager\

-support resistance volume agents fails even after 280 second time, currently agent collection timeout reduced to 150 instituional acticity sometimes crosses 150, usually around 130

 so many local caches, please check